microsoft/AI-Robot-Challenge-Lab/README.md

 sudo apt-get install -y git python
 ```

-Navigate to your home folder and clone the Lab repository with its submodule dependencies by runnning the following commands on the terminal:
+Navigate to your home folder and clone the Lab repository with its submodule dependencies by running the following commands on the terminal:
 ```
 cd $HOME
 git clone https://github.com/Microsoft/AI-Robot-Challenge-Lab.git --recurse-submodules